-When we die, we leave something behind for our loved ones to inherit.
+We leave something behind for our loved ones to inherit when we die.
 The basics of how inheritance law works remain the same throughout the United States.
 Our property and assets are distributed to our loved ones.
 Certain documents prepared before death (also known as an estate plan) can further specify how we want our property and assets to be handled and distributed after death.

 A few other constants remain across state borders, such as that everything must be bequeathed and that which cannot be bequeathed (due to a lack of kin and no plan) will be inherited by the state.
-But beyond the basics, inheritance law can diverge greatly throughout different parts of the United States, especially when it comes to local and state taxes, probate proceedings, and even the specifics of who gets what if a deceased didn’t leave behind an estate plan of any kind.
+But beyond the basics, inheritance law can diverge significantly throughout different parts of the United States, especially regarding local and state taxes, probate proceedings, and even the specifics of who gets what if a deceased didn’t leave behind an estate plan of any kind.

 California Inheritance Law and Costs

 In California, inheritance is a matter between the decedent and their family – and there are very few interventions affecting most estates.
-Under current state inheritance law, there are no inheritance taxes or estate taxes, and a large portion of Californian estates don’t even require a full probate process.
+Under current state inheritance law, there are no inheritance taxes or estate taxes, and many Californian estates don’t even require a full probate process.
 But, as with any other state, you still want to be a little prepared for the inevitable.

 Even a simple estate plan can save you and your family from these grievances and give you considerable control over what your financial legacy should be.
-A lack of state taxes on death and dying doesn’t mean that there are no taxes to worry about.
-Someone will have to file their final tax return for them (usually the decedent’s spouse, in a joint filing, or their executor).
+A lack of state taxes on death and dying doesn’t mean there are no taxes to worry about.
+Someone must file their final tax return (usually the decedent’s spouse, in a joint filing, or their executor).

 There are also federal estate taxes to worry about.
 While there is no federal inheritance tax (i.e., children are not taxed by the federal government when receiving an inheritance).
 There is a federal estate tax, which ties into the federal gift tax.
 As a result, any estate larger than the current estate tax exemption limit will incur a tax rate of 40 percent on anything over the exemption.

 The estate tax exemption is unified with the lifetime gift tax exemption limit.
-This means that whenever you gift more than the annual limit, the excess you’ve gifted will dip into your lifetime exemption limit (and thereby, cut into your estate tax exemption limit).
+This means that whenever you gift more than the annual limit, the excess you’ve gifted will dip into your lifetime exemption limit (thereby cutting into your estate tax exemption limit).
 For 2020, the unified exemption limit was $11.58 million.

 Over the last decade, it has been drastically increased and is slated to be altered with the current administration (though that doesn’t mean it’s guaranteed to be on the docket for this year or even the next).
 This means that estates with a total value (as evaluated at the date of death) underneath the current estate tax exemption limit do not need to worry about paying federal estate taxes (and will owe no state estate taxes in California, either).

 Note that unexpected additions to an estate’s value can sometimes push an estate over the exemption limit, especially if we’re slated to return to pre-2010 levels.
-Life insurance policies, which are a good investment for most families that want to create a financial windfall for future generations, can massively pad out an estate once the policy payout arrives.
+Life insurance policies are a good investment for most families that want to create a financial windfall for future generations and can massively pad out an estate once the policy payout arrives.

 So be sure to incorporate these into your estate planning.
 Another cost to be wary of is the probate process itself.
 Probate can cost both time and money in the form of long waiting periods, attorney fees, filing costs, and paperwork.
 The larger and more complicated the estate, the longer the probate process.